nataliesstewart/nataliesstewart.github.io/_posts/2022-09-07-the-moduli-space-of-weaves.md

 <div align="center">
 	<a href="/assets/chain in 4in1.jpg"><img src="/assets/chain in 4in1.jpg" align="center" height="300" ></a>
 	<p align="center">
-    <font size="2">A section of 2-in-1 chain adjacent to a section of European 4-in-1.</font>
+    <font size="2">Pictured is a section of 2-in-1 chain adjacent to a section of European 4-in-1.</font>
   </p>
 </div>